gotpop/got/README.md

 https://mrkaluzny.com/blog/dry-netlify-cms-config-with-manual-initialization

+# Custom menus offer more flexibility

-# HasMenu doesn't work when you set menus in menu.json
+HasMenu doesn't work when you set menus in menu.json for this reason I think it's a good idea to use fully custom menus.

 https://discourse.gohugo.io/t/ismenucurrent-returns-false-for-single-pages/13970/10